Skip to main content

 Trametinib is used, either alone or in combination with dabrafenib to treat certain types of cancer of the skin, lung, or thyroid.

-Trametinib is also used to treat a type of brain tumor called low grade glioma in adults and children at least 1 years old.
+Trametinib is also used in combination with dabrafenib to treat solid tumors or a type of brain tumor in adults and children at least 1 year old.

-Trametinib is often given when the cancer has spread to other parts of the body, when surgery is not an option, or to keep the cancer from coming back after surgery.
+Trametinib is often given when the cancer has spread to other parts of the body, when surgery is not an option.

 Your doctor will make sure you have the correct tumor type to be treated with trametinib.